hunterjackson/docs/source/hazelcast.rst

 The Sink supports:

 1.  :ref:`The KCQL routing querying <kcql>` - Kafka topic payload field selection is supported, allowing you to have choose selection of fields or all fields written to Hazelcast.
 2. Topic to table routing via KCQL.
 3. Error policies for handling failures.
-4. Storing as JSON or Avro in Hazelcast via KCQL.
+4. Storing as JSON, TEXT or Avro in Hazelcast via KCQL.
+5. Storing into RingBuffers and ReliableTopics.

 Prerequisites
 -------------